SBNSoftware/SBNSoftware.github.io/sbn/sbnprod_wiki/sample.md

 How to access the samples
 --------------------------

-Our datasets are declared to the SBN SAM instance which is acessible to both SBND and ICARUS collaborators.
+MC sample datasets are declared to the SBN SAM instance which is acessible to both SBND and ICARUS collaborators.
 All samweb commands should specify the SBN instance with `samweb -e sbn`, following are some useful commands:

 ### Definition commands
 - checking definition files: `samweb -e sbn list-definition-files {definition}`